 This is a topic that I have been wanting to discuss and write about for some time.
-The issue I am raising is with the modern church and with the current state of contemporary Christianity, primarily in the West.
-Since I became a Christian some 13 years ago I have noticed a very troubling tendency amongst those who claim to also be Christians.
-This tendency is to pick and choose the aspects we like about God, Scripture, Christ and the Church.
-This is not an issue exclusively with Christianity, but it is an issue with human beings in general.
-We tend to stay away from things that make us uncomfortable and look the other way when we don’t know how to deal with something.
-Deep inside we know something is off or wrong, but rather than confronting it, in our cowardice, we look the other way.
+The issue I am raising is with the modern church.
+We tend to pick and choose the aspects we like about God, Scripture, Christ and the Church.
+As humans, we tend to stay away from things that make us uncomfortable.
+Deep inside we know something wrong, but rather than confronting it, we look the other way.

-Over the past couple of days I listened to two very impactful sermons given by John MacArthur (Why Does God Allow So Much Suffering and Evil)and R.C.
-Sproul (The Wrath of God in Preaching).
-These two men have had a tremendous impact upon my life over the past year or so and these two sermons deeply moved me and troubled me.
-After listening to the both of them I felt now was the time to write about this topic of à la carte Christianity.
+I recently listened to two sermons, one by John MacArthur Why Does God Allow So Much Suffering and Evil and the other by R.C.
+Sproul The Wrath of God in Preaching.
+After listening to both of them, I felt now was the time to write about this topic of à la carte Christianity.

-I have spent a considerable amount of my life and time in church over the past 13 years and I must confess, embarrassingly so, that I do not recall much at all if ever, hearing a sermon preached about Hell.
-I suppose some pastors have mentioned it in passing, but none of them have actually taken the time to really dig into the heart of it.
-We as members of the modern Church love to talk about God’s grace, His mercy, His Love, His patience, His tenderness, His… you get the point.
-Don’t get me wrong these qualities and attributes of God are immensely important.
-However are not all of God’s qualities and attributes immensely important?
-Should not His wrath, Righteousness and Justice also be emphasized?
-Are we not painting a half picture of the nature and character of God when we focus solely on the pieces we like and ignore the ones we don’t?
-In so doing this, are we not actually creating an idol, a false God?
-Clearly by misrepresenting God in this way we are not representing or worshipping the God of Scripture, as His nature and character is on full display within it.
+I cannot recall a time when I have heard a sermon about Hell.
+Some pastors may have mentioned it in passing, but none of them have given an entire sermon on it.
+We love to talk about God’s grace, His mercy, His Love, His patience, His tenderness, His… you get the point.
+Don’t get me wrong these qualities and attributes of God are important.
+Yet, are only some of God’s qualities and attributes important, or all?
+Should we not also emphasize His wrath, Righteousness, and Justice?
+We are painting a false picture of God when we focus on the pieces we like and ignore the ones we don’t.
+In doing this, we are creating an idol, a false God.
+By representing God like this, we are not portraying the God of Scripture.

-Why do we feel so uncomfortable with talking about Hell?
-I suppose the most obvious answer is because Hell makes us feel uncomfortable, but that is the whole point!
-We are not supposed to like the idea of eternal suffering, punishment, destruction, damnation and separation from God in outer darkness.
-Speaking about the doctrines and realities of Hell should cause us all to fall on our faces and repent of our sins before a Holy Holy Holy God.
-If it is our desire as Christians to see people get saved, don’t you think we should be letting them know what they need to be saved from?
+Why are we uncomfortable with talking about Hell?
+The most obvious answer is because Hell makes us uncomfortable.
+But isn’t that the whole point?
+Eternal suffering should deter us from ever wanting to go there.
+Hell should cause us all to fall on our faces and repent of our sins before a Holy Holy Holy God.
+If we want salvation for people, shouldn’t we explain what they are being saved from?

-Christ Himself while He was on this Earth spoke of Hell more than He did of Heaven.
+Christ spoke of Hell more than He did of Heaven.
 He wasn’t afraid of offending anyone, He was only concerned with the truth.
-If He is our model and whom The Holy Spirit is sanctifying us to become more like, than shouldn’t we also be willing to discuss Hell?
 Here are some very sobering passages from Scripture spoken by Christ:

 “Not everyone who says to me, ‘Lord, Lord,’ will enter the kingdom of heaven, but the one who does the will of my Father who is in heaven.
 On that day many will say to me, ‘Lord, Lord, did we not prophesy in your name, and cast out demons in your name, and do many mighty works in your name?’
 And then will I declare to them, ‘I never knew you; depart from me, you workers of lawlessness.” – Matthew 7:21-23 ESV